 It’s 14:00.
 The entire student crew is sitting together as we do for every meal.
 This time it’s different.
 We are on land for the first time since the day we left our families to seek out what is unknown to us.
 While we sit for our first meal on land, little is to be said.
 Some are distracted by phones, while others by cheeseburgers.
-There is not much conversation of the voyage ahead.
+There is not much conversation about the voyage ahead.
 Time is still, at least until these cheeseburgers are gone.

-It’s 17:00.
-Full sails to the wind.
+It’s 17:00 full sails to the wind.
 A rush of energy and excitement has followed us from Spanish Town.
 We are confident in each other and the training we have received.
 It’s an easy sail.

 It’s 22:00.
 Those who can help stay on deck, while those tormented by the delirium of sea sickness stay down in the saloon.
 We have been caught by a squall.
-The ship, staying true to it’s course for the last 5 hours suddenly becomes heavy to steer and abruptly shifts course.
+The ship, staying true to its course for the last 5 hours, suddenly becomes heavy to steer and abruptly shifts course.
 Waves begin to crash on the bow.
 Our home is taking a beating, but it isn’t anything she hasn’t sailed threw before.

 It’s 00:00.
-Most of the crew is tired and still a bit sea sick.
-A shout is heard for hands on deck to help bring in the jib.
-Those below race to the deck to help out, but in the confusion we can’t find the 2nd Mate.
-Quickly the 2nd mate emerges from the bow sprit wondering why no one is helping him with the jib.
+Most of the crew is tired and still a bit seasick.
+A shout is heard for the hands-on deck to help bring in the jib.
+Those below race to the deck to help out, but in the confusion, we can’t find the 2nd Mate.
+Quickly the 2nd mate emerges from the bowsprit wondering why no one is helping him with the jib.
 After having tied down the jib and settling the sails, the crew settles back down.
 More squalls keep the crew on their toes as they stand idle, huddled in wet t-shirts and board shorts.
 We are all ready to lend a steady hand, vigilant for more squalls, and burning with pride.
-Adrenaline is pumping and lack of sleep isn’t bothering us anymore.
-We have been fighting these squalls for the last hour and it doesn’t seem to be subsiding.
+Adrenaline is pumping, and lack of sleep isn’t bothering us anymore.
+We have been fighting these squalls for the last hour, and it doesn’t seem to be subsiding.
 The students are nervous, but we have faith in our Captain and his mates.
 The moon has been covered by clouds, the only light that comes is in flashes and followed by the rumbles of thunder.
 We aren’t scared or nervous anymore, just ready for the next command.
-We have been fighting and we don’t intend to back down anytime soon.
+We have been fighting, and we don’t intend to back down anytime soon.
 The Captain and his mates have faith in us, and we in them.
 The Captain’s eyes are fierce.
-He has been trained for this and there is no hesitation or doubt in his visage and this gives us confidence.
+He has been trained for this, and there is no hesitation or doubt in his visage, and this gives us confidence.

 -Blogger’s Note: Apologies for uploading these last two days behind schedule.
-There were some technical difficulties, and some extenuating circumstances that caused the delay.
+There were some technical difficulties and some extenuating circumstances that caused the delay.